Installing Easy Forms ¶

 To finish the installation process, the script will show you the command to configure your Cron Job.

 Important!
-For performance reasons the process to update Form Analytics is executed by the Cron Job.
+For performance reasons the process to update Form Analytics will be executed by the Cron Job.

 Tip!
 How to add the Cron Job on cPanel?
 Click here to read more.

-Note: If you have problems running the cron jobs, get in touch with our support team and we will be more than happy to help you.
+Note: If you have any problems running cron jobs, get in touch with our support team.

 Go to the Home page ¶

-If the form is not displaying properly and links on the page result in "Page Not Found" errors, you may be experiencing problems with friendly URLs.
+If the login page shows a 404 error or links on the page result in "Page Not Found" errors, you may be experiencing problems with friendly URLs.
 You must ensure you have the Apache module 'mod_rewrite' enabled.

-If your server doesn't have Apache mod_rewrite enabled.
-You need to disable pretty urls:
+If your server doesn't have Apache mod_rewrite enabled, you can disable the application pretty urls:

 1. Open the '@app/config/web.php' file 2.
 Replace the line: 'enablePrettyUrl' => true,` By: 'enablePrettyUrl' => false,`

 5.1.
-Additional Step: Delete the install.php file ¶
+Additional Step: Removing the Installation and SQL files ¶